zstoebs/site/content/notes/lcp/index.md

 </figure>
 <br>

 You may already see that <u>essentially finding solutions to the LCP is solving a system of equations</u>.
-However, since the tableau is a wide matrix, the system is underdetermined so there are infinitely many solutions, i.e., they lie in a conic region defined by complementary pairs of columns in the tableau, or no solution, i.e., if q is not contained in any complementary cone, then there is no solution to the LCP.
+However, since the tableau is a wide matrix, the system is underdetermined so there are infinitely many solutions, i.e., they lie in a conic region defined by complementary pairs of columns in the tableau, or no solutions, i.e., if q is not contained in any complementary cone.

 For n variables in the z vector, there are necessarily 2n columns in the tableau with the n slack variables for w.
 Because of the stacked KKT conditions in the function, there are n rows.
 This suggests that any n of the variables, defined by their corresponding columns, can form a basis B to define the conic region containing a feasible solution.
-The decomposition of the system into basis and non-basis parts + the rearrangement to solve for the basis variables is:
+The decomposition of the system into basis and non-basis parts:

 <figure>
 <img src="image/decomp.jpg" alt="decomposition of an undetermined system into basis and non-basis components"/>